NREL/HPC/applications/spark/README.md

 ```
 $ ./ssh-multi node1 node2 nodeN
 ```
-It will start `tmux` with one pane for each node synchonize mode enabled.
+It will start `tmux` with one pane for each node and synchonize mode enabled.
 Typing in one pane types everywhere.
 ```
 $ htop
 ```